ZEISS/angular-styleguide/README.md

 Run `npm run e2e:playwright:ui` to start [Playwright UI Mode](https://playwright.dev/docs/test-ui-mode).

+### Running Playwright tests with Browserstack

+Precondition: You need a browserstack account to get your username and access key https://www.browserstack.com/docs/iaam/security/manage-access-keys.

+Run tests with Github workflow:

+- Follow the Github Guide (https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow)
+- The workflow that needs to be started is called `Run Playwright on Browserstack`
+- Enter the Browserstack credentials as input parameters.

 ## Running layout tests

 Run `npm run galen` to run layout tests using the [Galen Framework](http://galenframework.com/).